The big bell of Bordeaux

 The big bell of Bordeaux, Gothic bell tower in historic center, Bordeaux, France

-Built in the 15th century as Saint-Eloi gate, this medieval entrance served as both a defensive fortification and a prison for misbehaving youth.
+Built in the 15th century as the Saint-Eloi gate, it served as both a defensive fortification and a prison for unruly youth.
+Over the centuries, it evolved into a symbol of the city and remained a central feature of urban life.

-The bell bears Latin inscriptions detailing its functions: calling citizens to arms, marking hours, announcing festivals, and warning of fires in Bordeaux.
+The bell carries Latin inscriptions that describe its functions: calling citizens to arms, marking hours, announcing festivals, and warning of fires in Bordeaux.
+These engravings show how central this structure was to the daily life of the city.

-King Henry II removed the bell in 1548 as punishment for a local revolt but returned it in 1561 when the city demonstrated good behavior.
+In 1548, King Henry II removed the bell as punishment for a local uprising, but returned it in 1561 after the city demonstrated good conduct.
+This episode reveals how deeply the monument was tied to the city's political history.

 Location: Bordeaux